-Are you a gazpacho person?
+I’ve borrowed the best from the Bloody Mary to infuse into a deliciously unique gazpacho.
+Genius, if I do say so myself 😉 Are you a gazpacho person?
 I totally am, it’s one of my favorite foods, actually.
 And if you’re a gazpacho person I figure you’re probably a Bloody Mary person as well; they’re closely allied in foodland.
 With that in mind, you can probably predict that this mash-up just works.
-If you’re planning any sort of brunch during the spring and summer months you need to make this.
+If you’re planning any sort of brunch during the warmer months you need to make this.
+Here are the players in this delicious mash-up:

-The Bloody Mary cocktail ~
+the Bloody Mary cocktail

 A daytime cocktail invented in the 1920s that started out as a relatively tame combo of tomato juice and vodka.
 Over the years it expanded to include lemon juice, Worcestershire sauce, horseradish, tabasco, and a dash of celery salt, and is purported to cure a hangover.
 In recent times it’s served up heavily and ostentatiously garnished.

-Classic gazpacho soup ~
+gazpacho soup

 An classic Spanish chilled soup made with blended veggies, mostly tomatoes, and flavored with lime, Sherry vinegar, and cilantro.
 It’s super healthy and refreshing, and can be an appetizer or lunch.

-A great gazpacho starts with great tomatoes, and for a small batch like this you’ll need about a pound.
+For a small batch like this you’ll need about a pound.
 I used Kumato tomatoes, the ones that are an olive green on the outside, and a deep crimson when you cut into them.
 They’re super sweet heirlooms, and you can find them in many good supermarkets, and Trader Joe’s carries them.
 The flavor is deep, and the color works well for the look of my Bloody Mary gazpacho.
 Regular red tomatoes will work, too, the deeper the better.

-Meal prep your spiked gazpacho ~
+prep your spiked gazpacho ahead

 My Bloody Mary Gazpacho is pretty authentic, right down to the Old Bay & salt rim on the little glass bowl.
 It’s little touches like this, along with the colorful garnishes, that make a creative recipe like this work.
 My garnish design was inspired by the talented Heather Cristo, who made epic Chipotle Bloody Marys over at The Pioneer Woman.

-Garnishes for your boozy Bloody Mary Gazpacho
+garnishes for your Bloody Mary gazpacho

 - small inner stalks of celery, leaves on